Anlo Afiadenyigba: Occupation

 Most of the inhabitants are fisher folk who fish in the Keta Lagoon.
 The women trade in fried fish between Ghana and Togo.
+There is a salt mining when the northern part of the lagoon dies up.
 Some of the men are kente weavers who sell their work in Agbozume market.
+Production of coconut oil is common in the area which has a large coconut plantation.